ananyasomvanshi26-a11y/Deep_Packet_Inspection/README.md

 | Destination Port | 443 | Service being accessed (443 = HTTPS) |
 | Protocol | TCP (6) | TCP or UDP |

-**Why is this important?**
-- All packets with the same 5-tuple belong to the same connection
-- If we block one packet of a connection, we should block all of them
-- This is how we "track" conversations between computers

 ### What is SNI?